xunit/xunit/site/docs/v3-alpha.markdown

 You can run your v3 test projects with first and third party test runners that have been developed to do so (by using `xunit.v3.runner.utility`).
 We ship NuGet packages for our console runner (`xunit.v3.runner.console`) and our MSBuild runner (`xunit.v3.runner.msbuild`).
 These work exactly like their v2 counterparts.
+We have included a new .NET Core/.NET version of our MSBuild runner, so it can be used with `dotnet build` and/or `dotnet msbuild`; however, this version of the MSBuild runner can only run v3 test projects.
+To be able to run v1 or v2 test projects, you must stick with the .NET Framework of the MSBuild runner, run via `msbuild`.

 We also are making pre-release builds of `xunit.runner.visualstudio` available for developers who wish to run their tests via `dotnet test`, Test Explorer in Visual Studio